meet10may/install-tensorflow-1.12/README.md

 # Install-tensorflow-1.12 with CUDA 9.0

 This will allow you to install tensorflow-1.12 in Ubuntu 16.04.
 Please note, that CUDA version and driver need to be compatibile.
-Check the compatiility in [stackoverflow post](https://stackoverflow.com/questions/30820513/what-is-the-correct-version-of-cuda-for-my-nvidia-driver/30820690#30820690) and [nvidia page](https://docs.nvidia.com/deploy/cuda-compatibility/_ for more detail.
+Check the compatiility in [stackoverflow post](https://stackoverflow.com/questions/30820513/what-is-the-correct-version-of-cuda-for-my-nvidia-driver/30820690#30820690) and [developer page at NVIDIA](https://docs.nvidia.com/deploy/cuda-compatibility/) for more detail.

 Assuming that nvidia drivers are not installed.